eduvpn/documentation/LDAP.md

 This should now allow the LDAP client to verify the LDAP server certificate and connect without problems.

+**NOTE**: make sure there are no other files in `/etc/openldap/certs` as they will interfere with the certificate you put there!

 If you change the configuration you will have to restart `php-fpm` to pick up the changes: